 Doctor of Pharmacy Program (Pharm.D.)

-The Doctor of Pharmacy program prepares students to become licensed pharmacists.
-The six-year, entry-level Doctor of Pharmacy program includes professional practice development coursework and specialized experiential rotations to prepare students for practice.
+The Doctor of Pharmacy program is a six-year, entry-level program that includes professional practice development coursework and specialized experiential rotations to prepare students for practice.
 Opportunities to work directly with faculty on research projects also are available.

 Pharmacists have the goal of making sure their patients use medication safely and effectively, whether they practice in community pharmacies or hospitals, perform research, or work at pharmaceutical and health care companies.
 As one of the nation's most trusted professions, pharmacy involves drug preparation, patient counseling, disease state management and research.
 The demand for pharmacists has increased due to the tremendous advances in knowledge about diseases, medications and factors that enhance or diminish the safety and effectiveness of drugs.